Promotion

 SOUTH CAROLINA EDGES IDAHO 2-1 IN OVERTIME

-BOISE, I.D. - After seeing a one-goal lead slip late in the third period, Simon Pinard tapped home a rebound just 36 seconds into overtime to push the South Carolina Stingrays past the Idaho Steelheads, 2-1, on Friday evening at Idaho Central Arena.
+BOISE, ID - After seeing a one-goal lead slip late in the third period, Simon Pinard tapped home a rebound just 36 seconds into overtime to push the South Carolina Stingrays past the Idaho Steelheads, 2-1, on Friday evening at Idaho Central Arena.

 Neither side found an opener in the first period, and in the second period, both clubs special teams were put to work.